On holiday Legionnaires’ disease advice

-Under The Package Travel Regulations 1992, your tour operator is responsible for taking reasonable steps to keep you and your family safe at an all-inclusive hotel on a package holiday.
+Under The Package Travel and Linked Travel Regulations 2018, your tour operator is responsible for taking reasonable steps to keep you and your family safe at an all-inclusive hotel on a package holiday.
 If they don’t do this and you become sick, you could be able to claim holiday compensation.

 What do I need to do to claim for Legionnaires’ disease?

 If you suffer a Legionella bacterial infection it’s important to get a diagnosis from a medical professional as soon as you can, and also to visit your GP.
 If want to pursue a compensation claim it can help to put together evidence to support your case while you are still abroad.

 What evidence you gather will depend on what you believe caused you to become unwell, but generally, photos and video of sources of infection such as faulty air conditioners can be beneficial, as can statements from guests who might have also suffered the same condition.